Skip to contents

 Data Aggregations

 There are many situations in which you may wish to aggregate short-term hourly data to short-term daily or long-term annual data.
 There are summarise_*() functions to achieve both of these.
-As well as aggregating data, they have extra arguments for the statistic to use (mean, minimum, or maximum) as well as a minimum data coverage threshold.
+As well as aggregating data, they have extra arguments for the statistic to use (mean, minimum, or maximum).

 #> # A tibble: 15 × 6